sb2nov/mac-setup/Python/virtualenv.md

 It will get installed in the `venv` folder, and not conflict with other projects.

-To leave the virtual environment use.
+To leave the virtual environment run:

     $ deactivate